dariansal/deep-learning-mnist/model-reports/scratch-mlp-model-report.md

   <figcaption>Figure 2: Custom handwritten digit</figcaption>
 </figure>

-- The model correctly classified the digit as '8' with 79.76% confidence
+ -The model correctly classified the digit as '8' with 79.76% confidence
-- Overall performance on custom digits was lower than the test set accuracy
+-Overall performance on custom digits was lower than the test set accuracy
-- Suspect this reduced performance was due to out-of-distribution characteristics (e.g., pixel brightness, digit thickness) compared to MNIST dataset
+-Suspect this reduced performance was due to out-of-distribution characteristics (e.g., pixel brightness, digit thickness) compared to MNIST dataset

 ### Key Takeaways